 How To Practice Kindness and Compassion

 That situation or some variation can happen any time and can lead to a big fight that neither of us really want.
 When love is kind in marriage it requires one partner to be wise enough to see the oncoming fight and sidestep it.

-Sometimes I am the wise spouse, sometimes it’s him.
+Sometimes I am a wise spouse, sometimes it’s him.